-3. Enter a new name for the destination company, and then click the Rename button.
-See "Completing the Rename Company Dialog," page 5-7.
+3. Enter a name for the destination company.
+If you want to overwrite a company with the same name in the selected database, click the Overwrite button; otherwise, click the Rename button.
+See "Completing the Rename Company Dialog," page 5-8.

 The assets are automatically extracted, and the new company is created.
-The application returns to the Extract Assets dialog.
+The main application window appears.